Does Instagram Notify When You Screenshot a Story?

 I get asked this constantly.
 My sister literally texted me last month swearing she got "caught" screenshotting her ex's story.
 My coworker won't screenshot anything on Instagram because he's convinced they can tell.

 So I ran my own test.
-Last week I had two friends post stories, and I screenshotted both from my main account on my iPhone 15.
-Then I checked with them — any notification?
+I had two friends post stories, and I screenshotted both from my main account on my iPhone 15.
+Then I had them check — any notification?
 Anything weird in the viewer list?
+Any little icon that wasn't there before?

 But — and this is the part most people miss — there IS one specific situation where Instagram sends a screenshot notification.
 More on that in a sec.